Prince Harry, Meghan Markle expecting second child - RFI

 A Buckingham Palace spokesman said: "Her Majesty, Duke of Edinburgh, Prince of Wales and the entire family are delighted and wish them well."

-Misan Harriman, a friend of the couple who took the photograph they released, wrote on Twitter: "Meg, I was there at your wedding to witness this love story begin, and my friend, I am honoured to capture it grow."
+The photograph was taken by friend of the couple Misan Harriman.
+In a tweet addressed to Meghan, she said: "Meg, I was there at your wedding to witness this love story begin, and my friend, I am honoured to capture it grow.
+Congratulations to The Duke and Duchess of Sussex on this joyous news!"

+"I think this royal baby might not see some of his or her royal relatives for several months," she added.

+Robert Jobson, the royal editor at London's Evening Standard, said he hoped the pregnancy would allow Meghan and Harry to "build bridges" after "a lot of negativity".

-The couple's departure last year -- dubbed "Megxit" by the British press -- was a far cry from 2018, when they married in a ceremony at Windsor Castle watched around the world.
+Their departure last year -- dubbed "Megxit" by the British press -- was a far cry from 2018, when they married in a fairytale wedding at Windsor Castle watched around the world.

-The mood soured as reports circulated about a rift between Harry and his brother Prince William, second in line to the throne.
+They left amid acrimony and a reported rift with Harry's brother Prince William, who is second in line to the throne.

 Since leaving, they have launched several legal cases against news outlets alleging invasion of privacy -- including one that ended on Thursday with a victory against Associated Newspapers in the UK.